-House passes $25B in 'emergency' Post Office funding, Trump threatens veto
+House passes $25B in 'emergency' Post Office funding, White House threatens veto

 The legislation is not expected to go anywhere.
 The GOP-led Senate has no plans to take up the bill and the White House issued a veto threat on Friday saying USPS doesn't need a $25 billion bailout.

-Trump Saturday tweeted his opposition to funding for the Post Office and linked it to his objections to universal mail-in voting.
+Trump tweeted Saturday his opposition to funding for the Post Office and linked it to his objections to universal mail-in voting.

 "Vote NO to the Pelosi/ Schumer money wasting HOAX which is taking place now," Trump tweeted.
 "Then fight the $51 million unasked for Ballots.
 Only ABSENTEE BALLOTS are acceptable!"